Already have a Username/Password for Acta Orthopaedica et Traumatologica Turcica?

 The official language of the Journal is English.
+Any type of submission and letters in during the review process has to be strictly in English.
 In addition, the Turkish version of the journal as a translated complete issue is also printed for Turkish readers.
 Simultaneous electronic versions of all printed articles are presented in both English and Turkish at the official web site (http://www.aott.org.tr).

 Editorial Evaluation Workflow